overleaf/toolkit/doc/configuration.md

 ## The `variables.env` File

+The `config/variables.env` file contains environment variables that are loaded into the overleaf docker container, and used to configure the overleaf microservices.
+These include the name of the application, as displayed in the header of the web interface, settings for sending emails, and settings for using LDAP with Server Pro.

 ## The `version` File

 The `config/version` file contains the version number of the docker images that will be used to create the running instance of Overleaf.

+## The `docker-compose.override.yml` File

+If present, the `config/docker-compose.override.yml` file will be included in the invocation to `docker-compose`.
+This is useful for overriding configuration specific to docker-compose.